Aggravated Robbery/Simple Robbery

-When a person is accused of robbing a bank, store or residence within the state of Colorado, the individual may be arrested for committing either a simple or aggravated crime.
+When a person is accused robbery, meaning robbing a bank, store or residence within the state of Colorado, the individual may be arrested for committing either a simple or aggravated crime.
 Whether the crime is simple or aggravated depends on the degree of violence the accused robber perpetrates upon a victim, but the Colorado court system views both types as felony robbery.

 Simple Versus Aggravated Robbery